WorkingCodePod/workingcode/src/episodes/219-potluck-ai-ego-feature-flags-customer-feedback.md

 ## [00:00:00] Highlight

-[00:00:00] **Tim:** if you te, if you give the, the LLM sort of its role, explain it to it.
+[00:00:00] **Tim:** if you, if you give the, the LLM sort of its role, explain it to it.
 Like, so rather than just saying.
 Hey, refactor this code for me.

 [00:00:09] **Tim:** You say you are a experienced cold fusion developer with 20 years who always follows best practices and security guidelines.
 You actually get much better output than if you just say, refactor this code.